debiki/talkyard/README.md

 #### Before you start

-You'll need about 3GB free memory.
+You need about 4GB RAM.
 And a somewhat fast internet connection — you'll be downloading perhaps 0.5 (?)
 GB Docker images.

 Install Docker-Compose, version 1.7.0+: https://docs.docker.com/compose/install/